-- 9.34 Our goal is to positively change the lives of people across Greater Manchester through physical activity and sports.
+- 9.38 Our goal is to positively change the lives of people across Greater Manchester through physical activity and sports.
 Greater Manchester has an international reputation for sporting excellence.
-Manchester's global name recognition is perhaps seen most prominently in terms of its two major football clubs, Manchester United and Manchester City, but the sporting significance of Greater Manchester is far broader than this, being the home of numerous professional clubs, the hugely successful British Cycling, and the National Football Museum, and it has hosted a wide range of international sporting events from the 2002 Commonwealth Games to the Rugby League World Cup Final. - 9.35 Sports participation in Greater Manchester is slightly lower than the national average.
-72.9% of adults in Greater Manchester (16+) were 'active' or fairly Places for Everyone Composite Plan Modifications Version 2023

-'active' as of May 2018.
+Manchester's global name recognition is perhaps seen most prominently in terms of its two major football clubs, Manchester United and Manchester City, but the sporting significance of Greater Manchester is far broader than this, being the home of numerous professional clubs, the hugely successful British Cycling, and the National Football Museum, and it has hosted a wide range of international sporting events from the 2002 Commonwealth Games to the Rugby League World Cup Final. - 9.39 Sports participation in Greater Manchester is slightly lower than the national average.
+72.9% of adults in Greater Manchester (16+) were 'active' or fairly 'active' as of May 2018.
 This represents an increase of 0.5 percentage points compared to May 2017 but is 1.9 percentage points below the England average.
-Nationally, there is a major problem of inactivity amongst younger people, with only 32% of 5-15-year-olds being defined as active, and just 9% of 2-4-year-olds.118
+Nationally, there is a major problem of inactivity amongst younger people, with only 32% of 5-15-year-olds being defined as active, and just 9% of 2-4-year-olds.99 - 9.40 The Greater Manchester Strategy highlights that an active life can reduce anxiety, lift mood, reduce stress, promote clearer thinking and a greater sense of calm, increase self-esteem, and reduce the risk of depression.